Sabarimala Temple: Connection with Rama

 Shabari was a tribal devotee of Rama who is mentioned in the Ramayana.
 Sabarimala literally translates to "the hill of Sabari."

-As per legend, Sabari met Sage Matanga near the foot of Mount Rishyamukha.
+As per legend, Shabari met Sage Matanga near the foot of Mount Rishyamukha.
 He became her guru, and she devotedly served him for years.
 When Matanga was on his deathbed, he foretold that Rama would come to grant her darshan.
 He told her to wait for the arrival of Rama.
 Since that time, Sabari would leave her ashram each day only to gather berries for Rama.
 She would pick one, taste it, and place it in her basket if it was sweet, discarding the bitter berries because she wanted Rama to have only the sweet berries.
 While searching for Sita, Rama visits Sabari at her ashram.
 Sabari fed Rama with the berries that she had collected.
+The place in Sabarimala where its believed that Rama gave moksha to Sabari is called Sabari Peedam.

 Rama saw a divine person doing penance and asked Shabari to tell him who it was.
-Shabari said it was Sastha (Ayyappan).
-Sastha also stood and greeted Rama.
+Shabari said it was Shastha (Ayyappan).
+Shastha also met and greeted Rama.